-Clayton J. Lloyd International Airport (AXA) on Anguilla can accommodate large private jets and is serviced by regional flights and charters from St. Maarten, Puerto Rico and other neighboring islands.
+Clayton J. Lloyd International Airport (AXA) on Anguilla can accommodate large private jets and is serviced by regional flights and charters from St. Maarten (Anguilla Air Services), Puerto Rico (Tradewind Aviation) and other neighboring islands.

 Nevaeh is a 10-15 minutes drive from the Blowing Point Ferry Terminal or Clayton J. Lloyd International Airport.